Seven Secrets That Will Make You Better at Grilling

 If you don't want what you're cooking on the grill to stick to it, make sure you oil the grill.
 To oil the grill, just dip a brush in olive oil and brush it over the entire grill and removing your food will be less of a fight.

 Cooking on a gas grill?
 Crank that sucker up to high heat when you first put the meat on.
 By doing this, you'll create a seal on the outer layer of the meat and trap the juices inside.
-However, you don't want to leave the grill set to high heat for too long.
+Remember though, you don't want to leave the grill set to high heat for too long.
 Only keep it super hot long enough to get a nice brown on your meat and then turn it down to a lower heat to finish cooking.

-If you want your meat to be the very moist it can be, put a pan of water next to the grill.
-I know, this totally doesn't seem like it would be enough to make a difference, but it does because it keeps the air all around the grill more humid.
+If you want your meat to be very moist it can be, put a pan of water next to the grill.
+I know, this doesn't seem like it would be enough to make a difference, but it does because it keeps the air all around the grill more humid.

 Fat burns really fast and if there's too much of it on your meat, it's going to make your meat charred.
 So, unless you like meat that resembles a hockey puck, trim down your meat.
-This will also keep the grease from dripping and causing flame-ups.
+This will also keep the grease from dripping and causing flare-ups.